HiPerCoRe/KTT/README.md

 KTT - Kernel Tuning Toolkit
 ===========================

-KTT is a C++ tuning library for OpenCL and CUDA kernels and Vulkan compute shaders.
+KTT is a C++ tuning library for OpenCL and CUDA kernels.
+Support for Vulkan compute shaders is work in progress.
 Project is currently in late beta stage with all of the baseline functionality available.

 Main features